 Kim Mount – Where the Quan Am Pagoda is located

 Kim Mount has a cave about more than 50 meters long hidden at the bottom.
-Inside the cave are layers of very beautiful stalactites, diverse shapes, clear and sharp lines.
+Inside the cave are layers of very beautiful stalactites, with diverse shapes and clear, sharp lines.
 In particular, the stalactites in the cave cling to the cliffs, forming the shape of a life-sized statue of Avalokiteshvara Bodhisattva, majestically standing on a coiled dragon.

 Kim mount

 This is a destination not to be missed for spiritual tourism followers.
-In addition, Kim Mount is also famous for the traditional Avalokiteśvara festival held every year, to maintain and spread Buddhist culture.
+In addition, Kim Mount is famous for the traditional Avalokiteśvara festival held every year to preserve and spread Buddhist culture.

 Moc Mount with white marble Avalokiteśvara